Rishabh672003/Rishabh672003/README.md

 - 🌱 I’m currently learning Go and Machine Learning

-- 📫 Reach me at matrix -@rj69420:matrix.org or on discord - Rishabh100 or on Twitter - @rishabh_9000
+- 📫 Reach me at matrix -@rj69420:matrix.org or on discord - Rishabh100
 <!-- prettier-ignore-end -->

 ---